STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/i2c.md

 Commands are firmware procedures that may run for an arbitrarily long time.
 Multiple different commands may run at the same time.

-> Currently, we only start one command at a time in the Pi firmware.

 ### Format of a request

 Requests control the Command execution.
 The MCU may implement custom Command-specific handling for